KilledByAPixel/LittleJS/README.md

 ## 🚂 All aboard!

-LittleJS is a fast lightweight open source HTML5 game engine for modern web development.
+LittleJS is a fast, lightweight, and fully open source HTML5 game engine designed for simplicity and performance.
-Its small footprint is packed with a comprehensive feature set including hybrid rendering, physics, particles, sound effects, music, and input handling.
+Its small footprint is packed with a comprehensive feature set including hybrid rendering, physics, particles, sound, and input handling.
-The code is very clean and well documented with some fun examples to get you started.
+The code is clean and well documented with some fun examples to get you started right away.
 Choo-Choo!

 ### 🚀 Join the First Ever LittleJS Game Jam